 By 1908, the commercial area known as Greenwood was established.
 Merchants in the area were men from such places as Arkansas, Minnesota, and Texas.
 The Acme Brick Company was located two blocks north of Greenwood.
 The close proximity of the brick plant resulted in the extensive use of brick in building construction in the Greenwood area.

 The Daily Tulsa Star, an “African-American” newspaper, was edited and published by Andrew J. Smitherman, an attorney.
-He established the Daily Tulsa Star in 1913 and continued to operate the newspaper until 1921, when the newspaper plant was destroyed in the Tulsa Race Riot.
+He established the Daily Tulsa Star in 1913 and continued to operate the newspaper until 1921, when the newspaper plant was destroyed in the Tulsa Race Massacre.
 In 1921, Smitherman sold everything to Theodore Baughman, who started the Oklahoma Eagle.
 Baughman ran the newspaper until 1937 when Edward Lawrence Goodwin, Sr., purchased it.
 The Oklahoma Eagle plant was located at 122 North Greenwood, across the street from the site of the original newspaper, the Daily Tulsa Star.
 The Oklahoma Eagle is currently located at 624 E. Archer Street.